janithmidissanayake/to-do-application-spring-boot-react/todo-application-frontend/API_INTEGRATION.md

 - Verify the frontend is running on `http://localhost:5173`
 - Check browser console for specific CORS error messages

-### Connection Refused
+### Connection Refused / Failed to Load Tasks
-- Ensure the backend is running on port 8080
+- **Most Common Issue:** Backend not running on port 8080
+  - If using Docker: Make sure `docker-compose up` is running
+  - If local dev: Start the backend with `./mvnw spring-boot:run`
 - Check if another service is using port 8080
-- Verify the API base URL in `src/services/api.js`
+- Verify the API base URL in `src/services/api.js` (should be `http://localhost:8080`)
+- Check browser console Network tab to see if API requests are reaching the backend
+- If using Docker: The frontend connects to `http://localhost:8080`, not the Docker container name

 ### Tasks Not Appearing
 - Check browser console for API errors